 BADLANDS 23 © 2006

 Photographic Story While we were in the Badlands National Park we had the most dramatic 24 hours of photography I have ever experienced!
 We arrived in the park as a major storm was traveling across that part of the state.
 The sky was so dramatic that I was taking pictures as fast as I could…you’d think I owned a 35mm camera or something!
 Niki and I were working together as fast as we could to capture the scenes before us on my large format camera.
 It was so much fun having so many exciting photographic opportunities before us!
 Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiberbase paper in a limited edition.
+Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
 The photographs are selenium toned, then mounted and matted to current archival standards.
 His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
 His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
+Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
+The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.